This hot orange juice with pulp and green tea is another twist on the concept of tea with some added flavor and important nutrients.

 Overall, you get a nice morning drink that is hot or warm, full of vitamins and antioxidants, with the combined taste of orange and green tea, which I find very compatible.
 Hope you like it too.

-Hot orange juice and green tea drink
+Hot orange juice with pulp and green tea

 - 1 orange